Do time outs really work? Many parents use time outs to discipline, but here’s why time outs don’t work and what to do instead.

 What then is an alternative to time out for discipline?
 If time outs aren’t effective, how can we discipline when time-outs don’t work?

-Let them cry to you.
+- Let your cry to you.
 My kids calm down much faster when I say, “Mama’s right here.
 You can cry to me,” than when I lose my temper.
 They know I’m on their side and I’m here to help.
 They need compassion and comfort, not distance and isolation.

 Why we’re too quick to put our kids in time out

-- Our reactions.
+The first reason is because we react.
 Maintaining composure after our kids misbehave is hard.
-We lose our temper.
-We throw our own tantrum.
-We’re having a bad day that has nothing to do with them (tired from work, worries about our finances), and we take it out on our misbehaving kids.
-Our first reaction is to punish them.
+We lose our temper and throw our own tantrum.
+We have bad days that have nothing to do with them (tired from work, worries about our finances), but still take it out on them.

 - How to Stop Siblings from Fighting and Teach Conflict Resolution Instead